-An Intensive Support Team made up of dementia specialists, works alongside CMHTOPs.
+An Intensive Support Team made up of dementia specialists works alongside CMHTOPs.
 This team provide additional assessments and interventions for people with advanced dementia and very challenging behaviour.
-Home-based assessment and support for families are available.
-The team of specialists are from a wide range of backgrounds, including nursing, psychology and occupational therapy.
+Home-based assessment and support for families is available.
+The team of specialists are from a wide range of backgrounds including nursing, psychology and occupational therapy.

 Palliative Care for People with Dementia

-NHS palliative teams in hospitals and Surrey hospices are able to provide specialist care to those with dementia towards the end of life.
-Support is also available to families.
+Some NHS palliative care teams in hospitals and Surrey hospices are able to provide specialist care and support to those with dementia and their families towards the end of life.
 For more information, please visit our comprehensive guide to Palliative Care in Surrey.

 Local Charities Supporting People with Dementia in Surrey

-Across Surrey, charities work to improve the lives of those living with dementia, their carers and families.
-Please find more information on the work being carried out below; contact details are provided.
+Across Surrey, charities work to improve the lives of those living with dementia, as well as their carers and families.
+Please find more information on the work being carried out below, alongside contact details for each organisation.

 The Alzheimer's Society

-The Alzheimer’s Society is the UK’s largest charity supporting people with dementia.
-The charity have a regional office in Surrey located in Addlestone.
-You can contact the office for advice around dementia support in Surrey and signposting to suitable local services.
+The Alzheimer’s Society is the UK’s largest charity that supports people with dementia.
+The charity have a regional office in Surrey that is located in Epsom.
+You can contact the office for advice on dementia support in Surrey and signposting to suitable local services.